 - Over 45% of all the fuel burned by U.S. manufacturers is consumed to raise steam.
 Steam is used to heat raw materials and treat semi-finished products.
 It is also a power source for equipment, as well as for building heat and electricity generation.
 But steam is not free.
 It costs approximately $18 billion annually to feed the boilers generating steam.

-Obviously, anything mechanical will malfunction; steam traps are no exception to the rule.
-Proper maintenance improves longevity and helps reduce maintenance costs.
+Obviously, anything mechanical will malfunction.
+Steam traps are no exception to the rule.
+Therefore, you want to implement proper maintenance to improve longevity and help reduce maintenance costs.

-There are three general conditions, which adversely affect traps:
+There are three general conditions, which adversely affect steam traps:

 - Dirt – by far the leading cause of failure resulting in either a leaking or plugged trap.

-- Over-sizing IB traps can lose their prime; TD traps can experience rapid cycling.
+- Over-sizing IB traps can lose their prime.
+Also, TD traps can experience rapid cycling.